Ingleton branch line: Operation

 The line was opened to passengers on 16 September 1861, by which time the LNWR had taken control of the L&CR, and its rival the MR had taken over the NWR, which still owned the line beyond Ingleton.
 The rival companies could not come to agreement over the sharing of the Midland station at Ingleton, and so the L&CR built its own station at Ingleton, the two stations being at opposite ends of the Ingleton Viaduct.
 In the early days of the line, through passengers had to walk nearly a mile (1½ km) between the two Ingleton stations, descending into the valley below and climbing up the other side, where they often had a long wait as the companies did not cooperate over timetabling either.
 Soon after, the MR agreed to allow LNWR trains to terminate at the Midland station, but both Ingleton stations remained open and connections were not timetabled.
-It was not until the 1923 "grouping" of the LNWR and MR into the London, Midland and Scottish Railway that the division at Ingleton was removed, and the whole route from Clapham to Tebay was operated as a single line.
-Ingleton (LNWR) station was then closed.
+Ingleton (LNWR) station was closed in 1917 but it was not until the 1923 "grouping" of the LNWR and MR into the London, Midland and Scottish Railway that the division at Ingleton was removed, and the whole route from Clapham to Tebay was operated with through trains.

 The Midland Railway wanted to use the Ingleton branch to form part of a main line from London to Scotland, but the LNWR, which already had its own London–Scotland line, refused to cooperate.
 This led to the Midland obtaining a bill in 1866 to construct the Settle–Carlisle Line, which would serve the same purpose.
 Subsequently, the MR and LNWR came to an agreement over the Ingleton branch and the MR wished to abandon its plan for the Settle–Carlisle Line but Parliament refused in 1869, so the line was built anyway.
 This sealed the fate of the Ingleton branch to remain a rural branch line and never obtain main line status.
 Nevertheless, the line was used as a relief route whenever other lines to Scotland were temporarily closed.

 The line was double throughout.
 The steepest gradient was the final 4+3/4 mi to Low Gill at 1 in 100.
 The ruling speed limit was 60 mph, with 45 mph at Ingleton and the last 5 miles, and 20 mph over Waterside and Rawthey bridges.
 Each station controlled its signals and there was an intermediate block post at Newby Moor until 1937, installed after a crash on 22 July 1891 between a goods and a mixed train.
 All the stations were of stone, with low, short platforms.
 Sedbergh had a water tank and column.
 Ingleton Midland had a bay.
 Mostly the line had 1 goods and four 2-coach passenger trains a day in each direction, but reduced to 2 in 1944, 1947 and 1951.